4Catalyzer/python/README.md

 ## Import styles

-If the module exports a homogeneous collection of some type (e.g. `models`, `views` or `layers`), prefer importing the module over the individual items in that module.
+If a module defines a homogeneous collection of items (e.g. `models`, `views` or `layers`), prefer importing the module over the individual items from that module.

 ```python
 # Good: